tomeichlersmith/denv/docs/src/getting_started.md

 in your cache is good because it saves time re-downloading image layers that have been downloaded before, so you really should only worry about deleting the image if you are running out of disk space.

+[^1]: These groups actually go beyond mere user base. podman grew out of a desire for a under-the-hood redesign of docker that is focused on being a drop-in replacement for docker.
+Even more special, apptainer and singularityCE used to be the same project singularity before apptainer joined the Linux Foundation and Sylabs continued work on its fork of singularity now labeled singularityCE.
+So these two groupings also share tight similarities in their command line interface making them natural groupings for denv.